 Her digital mixed media painting 'The Meeting' was awarded 2ndplace for the XIII Lorenzo IL Magnifico International Award in New Media at the Florence Biennale, Italy.

-Franks recent work is taking a shift in materials and methodologies, as she intends for her ideologies to be understood in multiple dimensional ways.
-Along with digital paintings, she concurrently works with ceramics as well as moving images/short films.
+Jamil's recent work is taking a shift in materials and methodologies, as she intends for her ideologies to be understood in multiple dimensional ways.
+Alongside with digital paintings, she concurrently works with photography, installations, ceramics as well as moving images/short films.

 Fatima Jamil in her studio working on the character 'Surraiya'.
 (From the 2021 short experimental film, Surraiya and the Anastral Spindle.)